 While you don’t have to use a member of the National Association of Property Buyers, it’s a good idea as they provide added protection.

-With every company, check which redress scheme they are registered with and view their records at companies house.
+With each of the quick house sale companies that you’re considering, check which redress scheme they are registered with and view their records at companies house.
 Be wary of any newly formed companies or any director with a string of companies.

 Ask for proof of funds.
-If they can’t supply a bank statement or solicitor’s letter (who you should call to confirm), then it’s quite likely they are acting as an introducer and may be worth avoiding.
+If they can’t supply a bank statement or solicitor’s letter (who you should call to confirm), then it’s quite likely they are acting as an introducer and probably best avoided.

 Ask 3 different local estate agents to value your property.
 The average of the 3 is likely to be a fair market value for your property.
 Use this figure to decide if the amount you’ve been offered by a quick sale company is fair.